 Take ‘Sexy’ Herbs

 There are natural remedies for sure that can help to boost sex-drive and they are Rhodiola Rosea and Cordyceps.
 Firstly, Rhodiola can help enhance sexual function and has been known to improve satisfaction, pleasure, erections and response to orgasms.
 Some even say that Rhodiola has given them a new feeling of sexual energy.
-Women who have gone through menopause report less fatigue and that it helps to “dust away the cob webs”, Cordyceps can help with male erectile dysfunction, impotence and the release of testosterone.
-Cordyceps has been used to treat women with infertility issues.

 So you see, sometimes the things that mother nature provides can actually be equally or if not more effective than taking prescription med’s but it is always best to seek medical advice if you are on medication and find out if the medications are contraindicated with these herbs.